-Move throttle control (D) between half and full speed (fast) position.
+Move throttle control between half and full speed (fast) position.

-NOTE: Failure to move throttle control between half and full speed (fast) position, before stopping may cause engine to "backfire".
+NOTE: Failure to move throttle control between half and full speed (fast) position, before stopping may cause engine to "backfire."

-- Turn ignition key (F) to "STOP" position and remove key.
-Always remove key when leaving tractor to prevent unauthorized use. - Never use the choke to stop the engine.
+- Turn ignition key to "OFF" position and remove key.
+Always remove key when leaving tractor to prevent unauthorized use. - Never use choke to stop engine.

-IMPORTANT: LEAVING THE IGNITION SWITCH IN ANY POSITION OTHER THAN "STOP" WILL CAUSE THE BATTERY TO BE DISCHARGED, (DEAD).
+IMPORTANT: LEAVING THE IGNITION SWITCH IN ANY POSITION OTHER THAN "OFF" WILL CAUSE THE BATTERY TO BE DISCHARGED (DEAD).